 IT HAS BEEN SAID THAT “ALL JEDI USE THE FORCE.”

-Let’s engage in a little verbal sparring.
+For this edition of LSAT Fundamentals, let’s engage in a little verbal sparring.
 Say the above sentence differently.
 By that I mean use a different grammatical structure to express the same meaning.
 Give it a shot, young Skywalker.What?
 You are done already?
 Let me see what you got there.

 (1) “If you’re a Jedi, then you use the Force.”